 Automated GIS Screening Tool for ROW LID Measures: A New Approach to Prioritizing LIDs as Part of Roadway Reconstruction in the City of Ottawa

-In response to the forthcoming Provincial direction with respect to the requirement to implement runoff volume controls for road reconstruction projects and other local objectives, the City of Ottawa, through Robinson Consulting in partnership with Aquafor Beech and Roddy Bolivar, has developed the first-of-its-kind fully-automated GIS LID screening tool to select and prioritize roadway reconstruction projects for LID applications that will maximize net overall benefits on a sewershed basis.
+In response to the forthcoming Provincial direction regarding the requirement to implement runoff volume controls for road reconstruction projects and other local objectives, the City of Ottawa — through Robinson Consulting in partnership with Aquafor Beech and Roddy Bolivar — has developed the first-of-its-kind fully-automated GIS low impact development (LID) screening tool.

-Through past and ongoing studies, Right-of-Way (ROW) retrofits using LID have been proposed in the City of Ottawa.
+Through past and ongoing studies, right-of-way (ROW) retrofits using LID have been proposed in the City of Ottawa.
 These studies applied a high-level assessment to identify LID ROW retrofit opportunities followed by a feasibility study for a defined study area.

 While this approach is appropriate and justified given the scope and scale of the studies, they represent site-specific approaches to the identification, assessment and implementation of LID ROW retrofits.

 • Sufficient lead time is required from the functional design stage to the beginning of construction.

-1. Educate the audience on a novel approach to screening and selecting LIDs as part of road reconstruction;
+1. Educate the audience on a novel approach to screening and selecting LIDs as part of road reconstruction

-2. Outline how GIS and Python script can be used to automate the sewershed health prioritization process, LID evaluation and screening process.
+2. Outline how GIS and Python script can be used to automate the sewershed health prioritization process, LID evaluation, and screening process

 ABOUT THE PRESENTERS

-Chris Denich, M.Sc., P.Eng. is the Director of the Water Resource Engineering and Green Infrastructure division of Aquafor Beech Ltd., where he participates in a variety of municipal, private and public sector projects focusing on stormwater management using innovative approaches such as Low Impact Development (LID) and Green Infrastructure (GI), for both retrofit and new developments.
+Chris Denich, MSc, P.Eng. is the director of the Water Resource Engineering and Green Infrastructure division of Aquafor Beech Ltd., where he participates in a variety of municipal, private and public sector projects focusing on stormwater management using innovative approaches such as low impact development (LID) and green infrastructure (GI), for both retrofit and new developments.